exercism/python/exercises/practice/sieve/.approaches/nested-loops/content.md

         for candidate in range(2 * index, number, index): prime[candidate] = False
-    return [index for index, value in enumerate(prime) if index > 1 and value]
+    return [index for index, value in enumerate(prime) if index > 1 and value] This is a constant-time operation independent of the list length.

-At first sight, the second example looks quite similar to the first.

-However, on testing it performs much better, scaling linearly with `number` rather than quadratically.

-A key difference is that list entries are tested by index: `if not prime[index]`.

-This is a constant-time operation independent of the list length.

 Relatively few programmers would have predicted such a major difference just by looking at the code, so if performance matters we should always test, not guess.